harness/developer-hub/docs/software-engineering-insights/sei-metrics-and-reports/velocity-metrics-reports/issues-reports.md

 On the **Settings** tab, you can:

 * Select the issue management system to use for this widget.
-Available options are based on your configured [connectors](/docs/category/connectors-and-integrations).
+Available options are based on your configured [SEI connectors](/docs/category/connectors-and-integrations).
 * Select how you want to sort X-axis data, such as ascending or descending.
 * Select the maximum number of unique values to show on the X-axis.